Successful brands know that decision making is critical and ongoing.

 A successful brand knows that the process is just as important as the outcome.

-If a person enjoys the feel and aesthetic of your brand, they may try out a product or service because they like you.
-When their friend needs the product or service you provide, they will share their experience with a feeling of pride due to the great interaction they have had.
-If your solution IS indeed perfect for them, all the better!
-But you will rest assured that you provided more than a great product.
-You provided a solution and you developed a relationship.
+If a person relates to and enjoys the experience of your brand, they will NEED to try your product or service because they like you.
+When a friend needs what you provide, he or she will share their experience with a feeling of pride due to the great interaction they’ve had.
+If your solution IS perfect for them, all the better!
+But you will rest assured that more than a great product has been provided.
+You presented a solution and you developed a relationship.
 Think about it, would you rather refer someone to a good friend or a faceless name?

 How then do we honor the time and energy they spend engaging with our brand?
 Aesthetics and Clear Communication.